deepns/deepns.github.io/_pages/about.md

 title: "About"
 ---

-I'm Deepan Seeralan, a software engineer based in Raleigh, North Carolina.
-I work on backend systems, and over the past couple of years my focus has shifted heavily toward AI infrastructure — building RAG pipelines, working with vector databases, and figuring out how to get LLM-powered applications from prototype to production without the wheels falling off.
+I'm Deepan Seeralan, a software engineer based in Greater Seattle Area.
+I work on backend systems specializing in storage.
+Over the past couple of years my focus has shifted more towards AI infrastructure — building RAG pipelines, working with vector databases, and figuring out how to get LLM-powered applications from prototype to production without the wheels falling off.

 This blog started as a general space for things I was learning.
-It's evolved into a more focused series on applied AI and LLM engineering — the practical, code-heavy kind.
+It's now pivoting to a focused series on applied AI and AI infrastructure — the practical, code-heavy kind.
 Less theory, more "here's what actually happened when I tried this."

-## What I Write About
+## What I'm Writing About

-- **RAG pipelines** — chunking strategies, retrieval, reranking, evaluation
-- **Vector databases** — Qdrant, pgvector, Pinecone, and how to choose
-- **LLM serving and deployment** — FastAPI, BentoML, self-hosting vs API
-- **LLMOps** — observability, evaluation pipelines, cost control
-- **Agentic systems** — LangGraph, tool use, multi-step reasoning

-I try to write the post I wish I had found when I was learning something.
-Code-first, with honest notes on what didn't work.
+So far that's meant posts on RAG pipeline design, vector database tradeoffs (Pinecone, serverless), and taking a document Q&A service from prototype to production with FastAPI.
+I'm also tracking how emerging standards like Google's Open Knowledge Format are shaping how agents read and reason over content.

+## Where This Is Headed

+The throughline going forward is applied AI and AI infrastructure: LLM serving and deployment, evaluation and observability (LLMOps), and agentic systems — tool use, multi-step reasoning, and the infrastructure to run them reliably.
+Expect more code-first deep dives and honest notes on what didn't work, as I build more of this out.

 ## Previously